TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Reference/ReStructuredText/Code/Codeblocks.rst

 This makes it easier for first time contributors to adjust or copy-paste code blocks.
 For historic reasons there are code blocks without an explicit language.

-If you do not explicitly set the language, the default language (as set with the :ref:`codeblocks-highlight-directive`) is used.
-If no highlight directive was used, the default set in :file:`Documentation/Includes.rst.txt` is used.
+If you do not explicitly set the language, the default language (PHP) is used.

 In the past a simplified shorthand directive was widely used: A sentence ending with two double colon :rst:`::`, followed by a new line and an indented